 43. Furskins and artificial fur; Manufactures thereof.

-Section IX - Wood and articles of wood; wood charcoal; cork and articles of cork; manufactures of straw, of esparto or of other plaiting materials; basketware and wickerwork
+Codes 44 - 46 - Wood and articles of wood; wood charcoal; cork and articles of cork; manufactures of straw, of esparto or of other plaiting materials; basketware and wickerwork

 44. Wood and articles of wood; Wood charcoal.